tomkulich15/FantaPad/README.md

 now let get to the Features of the FantaPad
 #Features
-it have 6x buttons 1
+it have 6x buttons 1x rotary encoder with push button